 Fraser’s film credits include the dramas “Why Shoot the Teacher?”, “Marie Anne” and “The Hounds of Notre Dame”.
 He has also played a leading role in public policy development—as a member of the Spicer Commission, the Federal Task Force on Broadcasting Policy, the Canadian Multiculturalism Council and the Alberta Task Force on Film.
 Fraser served three years as Chief Commissioner of the Alberta Human Rights Commission.
 His views on contemporary human rights issues have been featured in columns in most of Canada’s major daily newspapers.
 Fraser is an adjunct professor of Communication Studies at Athabasca University.

 Born in Lethbridge, Thomas Peacocke grew up and went to school in the southern Alberta village of Barons.
 A graduate of the University of Alberta and Carnegie Institute of Technology and Art in Pittsburgh, he served for 36 years at the University of Alberta principally as a teacher of acting and directing, and was chairman of the department for five years as well as Head of Acting at the Banff School of Fine Arts for eight.

-Tom has enjoyed a fulfilling lifetime career as a director and actor, receiving a Genie Award for his performance in The Hounds of Notre Dame, the Dave Billington Award for his contributions to the film industry, a Sterling Award for his service to Edmonton Theatre and in 1996 he was inducted into the Edmonton Cultural Hall of Fame and was made a member of the Order of Canada.
+Tom has enjoyed a fulfilling lifetime career as a director and actor, receiving a Genie Award for his performance in The Hounds of Notre Dame, the David Billington Award for his contributions to the film industry, a Sterling Award for his service to Edmonton theatre and in 1996 he was inducted into the Edmonton Cultural Hall of Fame and was made a member of the Order of Canada.
 Throughout his career Tom has been active as a consultant, advisor, committee and board member of numerous foundations, associations and educational institutions.
-He is currently Vice-President (Prairie Region) of the National Theatre School of Canada.
+He later became Vice-President (Prairie Region) of the National Theatre School of Canada.